Neptunians/intent-ctf-2021-writeup/README.md

 Error: ENOENT: no such file or directory, open '/app/avatars/neptunian.png'
 ```

 Yeah!
-The errors tells us that it is trying to open a file called neptunian.png and didn't found it.
+The errors tells us that it is trying to open a file called ```neptunian.png``` (name that we control) and didn't found it.
 We have an LFI!

 Let's create another note, pointing our file to the possible flag location.
 We also know the default path is /app/avatars, so we need to get up two levels in our path traversal.